James Pallotta

 James Joseph Pallotta (born March 13, 1958) is an American billionaire businessman.
 In 2009, he founded Raptor Group, a private investment company.
 Prior to forming Raptor, Pallotta was vice chairman at Tudor Investment Corporation.
 He was co-owner and chairman of the Italian football club A.S.
 Roma from 2011 to 2020; co-owner and executive board member of the National Basketball Association's Boston Celtics, and co-owner of esports franchise Fnatic.

 Early life

 Pallotta was born in 1958 in Boston to a mother from Canosa di Puglia, Apulia and a father from Calabria, Italy.
 Along with sisters Carla and Christine Pallotta, he was raised in Boston's Italian North End neighborhood.
 His sisters own and operate NEBO Cucina & Enoteca in Boston's financial district.
 Pallotta earned a BBA at University of Massachusetts Amherst and an MBA at Northeastern University.

 Professional background

 Raptor Group

 Pallotta founded Raptor Group, a private investment company with offices in Boston, New York City, Miami, London, and Abu Dhabi.
 Raptor focuses on various industries including sports, consumer, technology, media, entertainment, and financial services.
+The group's substantial investments include Airbnb, Coupang, and Uber, and serves as Pallotta's family office.